plushmonkey/JedCore/README.md

 Download releases [here](https://github.com/plushmonkey/JedCore/releases).

 ## Changelog
+### 2.8.1
+- Refactor FrostBreath code.
+  - Use waterbendable TempBlocks for the created snow.
+This should fix some reversion issues that could cause permanent blocks.
+  - Add a duration to the ice created from water.
+  - Prevent PlantRegrowth from creating permanent snow.
+- Add "-small-" or "-large-" to a collision list for the ability to be added to the collision initializer lists.
+- Add invincible check for AirSlam.
+(PhanaticD)
+- Remove Java 8 and Spigot checks.
+(PhanaticD)
+- Probably fix ElementSphere fly glitch.
+(PhanaticD)
+- Fix EarthShard concrete powder interaction.
+(PhanaticD)
+- Fix some Bloodbending issues.
+(PhanaticD)
+  - Attempt a fix for Bloodbending finite error.
+(PhanaticD)
+  - Fix issue with Bloodbending returning a bad vector when inside a block.
+(PhanaticD)
+  - Make Bloodbending ignore armor stands.
+(PhanaticD)
+- Add missing plants to the small plants list.
+(PhanaticD)
+- Allow Drain to use configured plants.
+(PhanaticD)
+- Fix memory leak issue with the bending board.
+(PhanaticD)
+- Improve EarthKick.
+It now works on RaiseEarth.
+(PhanaticD)
+- Fix LavaThrow going through walls.
+(PhanaticD)
+- Fix up MetalFragments.
+(PhanaticD)

 ### 2.8.0
 - Update to ProjectKorra 1.8.8 and Spigot 1.13.2.
   - Support dropped for older versions of both ProjectKorra and Spigot due to large api changes.